What is a Satellite?

-- Since they have a very large view field, they can collect data a lot faster than instruments which can be used at ground level.
-Apart from this, their view into space beyond earth is not blocked by clouds, dust and other obscurities, due to which a satellite can view space a lot more efficiently than telescopes on earth.
+- Since they have a very large view field, they can collect data a lot faster than instruments that can be used at ground level.
+Apart from this, their view into space beyond earth is not blocked by clouds, dust, and other obscurities, due to which a satellite can view space a lot more efficiently than telescopes on earth.

 Types of Satellites:

 Polar satellites revolve around the earth in a north-south direction around the earth as opposed to east-west like the geostationary satellites.
-They are very useful in applications where field vision of the entire earth is required in a single day.
+They are very useful in applications where the field vision of the entire earth is required in a single day.
 Since the entire earth moves below them, this can be done easily.
-They are used in weather applications where predicting weather and climate based disasters can be done in short time.
+They are used in weather applications where predicting weather and climate-based disasters can be done in a short time.
 They are also used as relay stations.

 Projectile Nature of a Satellite:

 - The main thing one can understand about a satellite is that at the end of the day, they are projectiles.
 Any object, that only has the force of gravity acting upon it, is known as a satellite.
 The gravity’s force is the only thing that affects a satellite once it is launched into the orbit.

 - To understand this concept clearly, we will use the example of launching a satellite from the top of Newton’s Mountain which is a hypothetical location well above the influence of the drag force of the air.
 Newton was the first scientist to give the concept that if an object is launched with the adequate speed it will start orbiting the earth.
 This object would experience a gravitational pull that would try to pull it downwards when it travels in a horizontal direction tangentially to the earth.